Unit 5 Topic

 The French Revolution and Enlightenment Ideals

-Inspired by the French Revolution and the ideals of the Enlightenment, the rebels sought to create a more equitable society.
-The goal was to completely change everything at once, much like the French did, rather than focusing on one issue at a time, in the way the American Revolution attemped to fix economic issues.
+Galvanized by the French Revolution, documents such as the Declaration of the Rights of Man and of the Citizen, and the ideals of the Enlightenment, the rebels sought to create a more egalitarian society.
+The revolt reflected the principal that power originates from the consent of the people and as such the people have the right to abolish abusive goverments.
+The goal was to completely change the system much like the French sought to do during the French Revolution, rather than focusing on one issue at a time, in the way the American Revolution attemped to fix economic issues.

 Social Changes